 5 Different Ways You Can Use Art In Your Spiritual Journey

-As such, there have been many variations and types of spiritual art in my journey.
+As such, my journey has had many variations and types of spiritual art.

 More recently, I have been inclined towards creating collage-styled artwork.
-I’ll share more about that next, and then walk you through some other art therapy techniques to help you in your journey towards self-healing.
+I’ll share more about that next and then walk you through some other art therapy techniques to help you in your journey toward self-healing.

 #1 – Creating a Spiritual Collage

-The idea is to inspire even the non-artists to express their spiritual journey in the form of words, symbols, colors and patterns.
-If you’d like to join one of these webinars, drop me a note and I’ll let you know the schedule. 🙂
+The idea is to inspire even the non-artists to express their spiritual journey through words, symbols, colours and patterns.

 #2 – Morning Walks & Nature-Based Artwork

-When I was swooning over bullet journal pages on Instagram, I really resonated with the idea of using mother nature’s fallen warriors as a reminder of our own memories during a walk.
+When swooning over bullet journal pages on Instagram, I deeply resonated with the idea of using Mother Nature’s fallen warriors as a reminder of our own memories during a walk.

 As you spend 15-20 minutes reflecting, allow yourself to end the walk with a particular leaf, flower or feather that comes across your path.
 This must be a fallen one and not something you pluck.